TomPlt/Finding-Patterns-of-Cheating-in-Chess/README.md

-#
+# Finding-Patterns-of-Cheating-in-Chess

-Finding-Patterns-of-Cheating-in-Chess
+The goal is to identify statisticall anomalies indicating cheating in chess

-data and script of calculation of centipawn loss was copied from https://github.com/rafaelvleite/centipawn_loss_calculator
+The data and script of calculation of centipawn loss was taken from https://github.com/rafaelvleite/centipawn_loss_calculator